 “If you think about it, who are these third-party platforms building a relationship with?
 They’re building a relationship with the consumer, and this is the thing we’ve been talking about from the very beginning,” he said.
 “Why would a brand surrender their customer experience and their customer data to one of these platforms, it’s ridiculous….
 And the end result is they don’t make any money on these tickets anyway.”

 Absher said ShiftPixy has experienced a deluge of inquiries about the company’s direct delivery capabilities, which does not include commission fees on individual delivery orders.
-The company is also helping restaurants that have received Paycheck Protection Program loans shift their employees to delivery drivers to meet the federal aid’s 75% payroll requirement.
+The company also helped restaurants that received Paycheck Protection Program loans shift their employees to delivery drivers to meet the federal aid’s 75% payroll requirement.
+The payroll requirement is now 60% for the program.
 The company can get a new customer set up with online ordering and self-delivery in as little as 48 hours, including a driver management platform that has an onboarding process to keep commercial insurance features activated and maintain driver data, proof of insurance and motor vehicle reports.

 Upserve provides similar services for its restaurant clients, which are almost 100% small, independent restaurants, but CEO Sheryl Hoskins told Restaurant Dive that a portion of these restaurants are still too intimidated to launch their own delivery because of the red tape of insurance and fear of diminishing control of the brand experience.
 Instead, many of these partners opt to offer takeout through Upserve as a means of avoiding third-party delivery, and some of these operators have returned to their pre-COVID-19 revenue with this strategy, she said.

-Upserve is currently offering free online ordering to its partners, along with social media marketing campaigns to drive diners to restaurants’ online platforms and make consumers aware that these businesses are still operating amid dining room closures.
+As of May 2020, Upserve offered free online ordering to its partners, along with social media marketing campaigns to drive diners to restaurants’ online platforms and make consumers aware that these businesses are still operating amid dining room closures.

 “We found that the average ticket has increased dramatically online versus when [restaurants] were [dine-in] so here's another advantage of just having… online ordering modulars: they don't have to be open,” Hoskins said.